No Dogs Available

 “Dogs Like Ralphy” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Staffy/Jack Russell mix, he's so unique everyone loves him and comments how unusual he looks, we've never seen another dog like him.
 He has the most beautiful temperament and is such a happy boy.”

 This dog has been viewed and been given 2 wags

 Genetic Breed Result

 Staffordshire Bull Terrier

 The Staffordshire Bull Terrier is a hardy pup from England.
 This breed is very similar, and often confused with the American Pit Bull Terrier.
 These dogs get a bad wrap, but they so lovable and they absolutely adore their owners.
 It is a shame how history has treated them so cruely.